lmalvins/base-ui-api-taf/README.md

 # Approach for API Testing
 ## Overview
-In the `src` folder, the following directories have been added:
+The `src` folder contains a `api` folder to separate from the `ui` stuff,  it contains the `api-objects` folder, the `fixtures` folder and the `api-client.ts` file.
+- Subfolder:
+  - **`api-objects` folder**: is an **abstraction layer** that helps organize requests to different endpoints in a microservice or monolith architecture.
+This structure follows some principles as the **Page Object Model (POM)** used in UI testing.
-- **`api-objects` folder**: Contains the structure to define the API service classes.
+  - **`fixtures` folder**: Contains all the fixtures required by the tests.
-- **`api` folder**: Contains the API client abstraction layer, including a file named `api-client`.
+  - **`api-client.ts` file**: Contains the primitive HTTP methods (`GET`, `POST`, etc.) required for this particular testing process.

 ## API Object Model
-The `api-objects` approach is an **abstraction layer** that helps organize requests to different endpoints in a microservice or monolith architecture.
+The `api-objects` approach introduce an **abstraction layer** that helps organize requests to different endpoints in a microservice or monolith architecture.
 This structure follows some principles as the **Page Object Model (POM)** used in UI testing.

 ## Key Components:
-- **`airalo-service`**: This service class has been created for the Airalo monolith in this project.
-Each microservice, endpoint or endpoint groups should have it own service class, all necessary requests, urls, paths for a particular microservice are defined within this class.
+- **`api/api-objects/airalo-service.ts`**: Following the API Objects principle mentioned above, for this service, all the necessary requests, urls, paths for this particular service are defined within this class.
-  - This service class implements a base `APIClient`.
+  This service class implements a the `api/api-client.ts` for all its requests.
-  - The `APIClient` is located in the `api` folder, and it is another abstraction layer that contains the primitive HTTP methods (`GET`, `POST`, etc.) required for this particular testing process.
+- **`api/api-client.ts`**: it is another abstraction layer that contains the primitive HTTP methods (`GET`, `POST`, etc.) required for this particular testing process.
+- **`api/fixtures/base-api-test-fixture.ts`**: This fixture helps on authenticating and generating the oauth token for every tests, it extedns the `test` functionality, avoiding steps like `test.beforeEach`.

 ### Advantages of Using These Abstraction Layers
 1. **Code Reusability**: Common API methods (like GET, POST, DELETE) can be reused across multiple service classes, reducing duplication.
 2. **Improved Maintenance**: Changes to the HTTP request logic only need to be made in the base `APIClient` rather than in every service class.